 Christmas.
 I realized parents can hurt when they can't give their kids something".
-The big event starts in early December.
+The big event starts the Monday after Thanksgiving.
 First the toys have to be given, then collected.
 From there the toys are sorted and bagged in the Country Santa building.
 This all starts on the first weekend in December.
 On Christmas Eve, the bags are loaded on trucks and cars and delivered to the children.